MuhammadHammadShah/Mastering_fastapi/starting_fastapi/README.md

 #### JOINT
 - To get information from two different tables at the same time (e.g: posts , users ) , we use `Joint`.

+### `ALEMBIC`

+- A database migration tool.
+- Developers can track changes to code and rollback code easily with `GIT`.
+Why can't we do the same for database models/models.
+- Database migrations allow us to incrementally track changes to database schema and rollback changes to any point in time.
+- We will use a tool called `Alembic` to make changes to our database.
+- Alembic can also automatically pull database models from sqlalchemy and generate the proper tables